usd-cs/COMP-49X-24-25-Benchmark-Labs-intro-project/README.md

 To train on alternate datasets, use the config_helper directory.
 Run main.py to create a subset of the MNIST dataset.
 Then use config_trainer.py to train on that dataset.
-Next, you can import that file (final_model.h5) into the backend directory by dragging and dropping and this new model will be used instead.
+Next, you can import that file (final_model.h5) into the backend directory by dragging and dropping (delete old model) and this new model will be used instead.